openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 adler32(adler: number, buf: ArrayBuffer): Promise&lt;number&gt;

-Calculates the Adler-32 checksum and uses a promise to asynchronously return the result.
+Calculates the Adler-32 checksum.
+This API uses a promise to return the result.
 The calculated Adler-32 checksum is returned upon a success.
 Otherwise, an error code is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.